 Estimating population displacement at the subnational level is inherently challenging due to its dynamic nature and the irregular collection of primary data.
 Our analysis demonstrates the potential that very-high-resolution satellite imagery holds for monitoring car-based internal displacement.
-The importance of such methods is likely to increase, as climate change and political and economic instabilities are bound to lead to additional displacement pressure worldwide in the years to come (IFRC, 2021; IDMC, 2022; UNHCR, 2023a).
+The importance of such methods is likely to increase, as climate change and political and economic instabilities are bound to lead to additional displacement pressure worldwide in the years to come (IFRC, 2021; IDMC, 2022; UNHCR, 2023).

 We investigated two different approaches to predict IDPs and despite the occasional discrepancies, some clear movement patterns could be traced at both subnational and sub-city level.
+These approaches could be improved further if situation-specific information on the mode of (escape) transport is available, e.g. from post-displacement surveys.
+However, groups such as the “caminantes”, who are leaving Venezuela on foot, will be invisible to our method.
+Similar challenges also apply to the use of mobile phone data, as the exact phone-to-person link is context-dependent and parts of the population might have several mobile devices per person, while others have none.
+Connectivity can be additionally affected by power shortages or destroyed cell towers, and thus blurring the IDP dynamics.

 Following our findings, most of the IDPs originated from the eastern region due to the decreased population estimates.
-Oblasts to the west, in contrast, were frequently associated to increased population estimates, suggesting as such their role as host regions.
-At the high-level comparison, these set of findings corroborate with the trends reported by the International Organization for Migration (IOM) (IOM, 2023), and are further supported by those from Rowe et al (2022) and Leasure et al (2023).
+Oblasts to the west, in contrast, were frequently associated with increased population estimates, suggesting as such their role as host regions.
+At the high-level comparison, these findings corroborate with the trends reported by the International Organization for Migration (IOM) (IOM, 2023), and are further supported by those from Rowe et al (2022) and Leasure et al (2023).
 Comparing these estimates in absolute terms is nevertheless intractable, given the differences in spatial and temporal granularity, including the data source underlying the reference year.
 In the absence of ground-truth data with which our population estimates could be possibly validated, such high-level data triangulation remains the only option at the time being.

 While our study focuses on one country, Ukraine, and one satellite image provider, Maxar, we believe that the computer vision approach for detecting and counting cars will generalize to other geographic contexts that are similar in terms of car, building, road types, as well as to other providers of very high-resolution satellite imagery (30- 50cm).
 The benefits of such an approach are multifold for both the humanitarian and government sector, going from reduced life-treating risks for the on-ground enumerators to the rapidity at which population estimates can be generated as a response to the frequent imagery update.
 Besides, a major advantage of the current method is its transparency, unlike the black-box, and often biased, algorithms employed by social media platforms such as Meta.